×

 Warming Strokes

 Your massage will begin with a series of faster lighter strokes to soften the muscle.
-This simulates muscle sensors and makes it more supple to work with.
-It also relaxes the client and makes the client more comfortable for the whole treatment.
+This simulates your muscle sensors and makes tissues more supple to work with.
+It also helps you relax so you can switch off and enjoy the rest of the treatment.

 Deeper strokes

-Muscle tissues work by sliding past each other but when muscles become ‘tight’ they don’t move as freely, are in a state of strain, or contraction.
+When muscles become ‘tight’ they don’t move as freely, are in a state of strain, or in contraction.
 These stokes work deep through the layers of muscle, encouraging nutrients to the area by increasing circulation.
-As a result, it also flushes your lymphatic system, exporting cell waste products to be consumed by your lymph nodes.
+This also act as a detox by flushing your lymphatic system through.

 Knots & Scar Tissue

-'Tight' muscle tissue often feels hard and / or tender and can give rise to ‘knots’.
-Sports massage is great for reducing these knots using trigger pointing techniques which allow the surrounding muscle to relax.
-If the muscle tissue has had damage then scar tissue may be present, like a scab on the muscle.
-This excess collagen can too be removed by various massage techniques.
+'Tight' muscle tissue often feels hard, tender and can give rise to ‘knots’.
+Sports massage is great for reducing these knots using trigger pointing techniques allowing the surrounding muscle to relax.
+If the muscle tissue has had damage then scar tissue may be present, like a scab on the muscle this can too be cleared using massage techniques.

 Massage tools

-Don’t be worried if you masseur starts using a massage gun or a funny looking piece of plastic.
-These masage tools are often used to help mobilise the tissues and treat the deeper muscle layers, whilst protecting the masseur’s own thumbs and joints.
+Don’t worry if your masseur starts using a massage gun or a funny looking piece of plastic.
+These masage tools are often used to help mobilise the tissues and treat the deeper muscle layers, making your massage more effective.

 Stretching

-In some instances, you may benefit from you treated muscles being stretched out afterwards.
-Your masseur is trained to guide you through these so that they raise the effectiveness of the massage element whilst working within your comfort zone.
+In some instances, you may benefit from you treated muscles being steadily stretched out afterwards.
+Your masseur is trained to guide you through these & can send you short videos so you can repeat them at home.